tbela99/template/README.md

 Template Method: compile
 --------------------

-compile the given template to a function for optimal performances.
+compile the given template to a function for optimal performances. after a call to setOptions, addFilter or addModifier, the previously returned result becomes obsolete.

 ### Syntax: